Maria Castillo

 Factor 2 — Timeline.
 Need money within a week?
 Personal loan.
 Can wait three to six weeks?
 Home equity becomes an option.
 The mandatory 12-day cooling period in Texas makes this a particularly relevant factor.

 Factor 3 — Risk tolerance.
 If losing your home in a worst-case scenario is unacceptable, choose a personal loan regardless of the rate difference.
-The peace of mind is worth the extra interest cost.
+The less worry is worth the extra interest cost.

 Factor 4 — Available equity.
 Calculate your available equity under the Texas 80 percent rule.
 If it does not cover your borrowing need, a personal loan is your path forward.